Landlords' rights and responsibilities

 By law, you must ensure that the electrical system and any electrical appliances supplied with the let, such as cookers, kettles, toasters, washing machines and immersion heaters, are safe to use.
 If you are supplying new appliances, you should also provide any accompanying instruction booklets.
 For more information on your responsibilities as a landlord, visit the National Inspection Council for Electrical Installation Contracting (NICEIC) website.

+There are rules about smoke and heat alarms in privately rented properties, they need to be mains powered and interlinked.
+You'll need to make sure you have sufficient smoke and heat alarms.
+Check the Scottish Government guidance on fire safety.
 If you supply furniture or furnishings with the let, you must ensure that they meet the fire resistance requirements, sometimes known as the 'match test' in the Furniture and Furnishings Fire Safety Regulations 1988.
 There should be a symbol on your furniture to state that it is fire resistant, you can find out more and see examples of the labels here.

 Tenant information packs

 Fandlords have to provide all new assured and short assured tenants a tenant information pack.

 The tenant information pack provides information about property condition, tenancy agreements, and the rights and responsibilities of landlords and tenants.

 Landlords that fail to provide tenant information packs to their tenants could face a fine of £500.

 If you are planning to let your property out to more than three unrelated tenants, you must have a House in Multiple Occupation (HMO) licence.
 If you are not sure whether you need a licence for your property, you should contact your local authority for advice.

 There are three main areas looked into when a property owner applies for an HMO licence: the suitability of an owner to be an HMO landlord, the management of the premises, and the physical condition and facilities of the accommodation.
 These things must be checked before a licence is granted.